 Brevard County shall continue to participate in the IRLNEP and other advisory committees and groups related to improving water quality in the Indian River Lagoon.

-Management Plan (CCMP) for recovery of the Lagoon.
-This support is reflected in the strategies identified in the County's annual submittal to the United States Environmental Protection
+Brevard County supports the goals of the IRLNEP Comprehensive Conservation and Management Plan (CCMP) for recovery of the Lagoon.
+This support is reflected in the strategies identified in the County's Action Plan Implementation Status Report for the CCMP.